-Iran lies directly in the path of the world's largest flow of heroin.
-Finished heroin, partially refined heroin in the form of morphine or raw opium leave Afghanistan and enter Iran -- an estimated 140 metric tons a year of it.
-Only about 23 percent of it is seized each year, or 32 mt.
+Iran lies directly in the path of the world’s largest flow of heroin.
+Finished heroin, partially refined heroin in the form of morphine or raw opium leave Afghanistan and enter Iran—an estimated 140 metric tons a year of it.
+Only about 23 percent of it is seized each year or 32 metric tons.
 Most of the remainder enters Turkey and then travels through the Balkans on its way to Europe.
-As of 2008, half of the world's seizures of heroin occurred in either Turkey or Iran.
+As of 2008, half of the world’s seizures of heroin occurred in either Turkey or Iran.

 While these seizures leave a vast quantity of drugs traveling down the conduit to Europe, the proportion of drugs seized in Iran and Turkey is much higher than that seized in other countries on this route.
 This fact leads international analysts to assume that law enforcement bodies in these other countries are more corrupt and under the traffickers’ control.

 The difference in price of heroin at the Afghan-Iranian border and the Iranian-Turkish border means that traffickers could be pocketing US$450-600 million every year.
 These astronomical profits create brutality and viciousness that have resulted in the deaths of thousands of Iranian border guards over the last thirty years.